cfsworkload/mobileTelco/README.md

 ## Update Telco Android app properties files

-Enter your own keys in these files:
+Enter your own keys in these files to set up access to services for the app:

 	File Name				 Location
 	secrets.xml			   /TelcoReadyAppAndroid/app/src/main/res/values/